Objectives, Activities and History

 In 1972 the BCGA was wound up, and according to Bassett (2000) “In 1973 its ginning facilities were acquired by Ralli International, a firm of Liverpool cotton traders….
 In 1980 Ralli was taken over by Cargill and the Association subsequently incorporated into Cargill Technical Services Ltd.”

-1972 was about the time that the trusteeship of the BGCA Workpeoples’ Collection Fund was passed to someone (?) at The University of Manchester, where it remains but not as a Trust of the University.
+1972 was about the time that the trusteeship of the BGCA Workpeoples’ Collection Fund was passed to The University of Manchester, where it remains to be administered, but not as a Trust of the University.
 The shares allocated to the workers collectively had value (although no details are to hand) and that now represents the capital of the Trust.
 The Charity is able to fund a broad range of work/research that the Trustees consider beneficial to workers in the textile industry, taking account of the Fund’s origins as contributions by Lancashire cotton workers.
-Funding in the past has included such things as research on respiratory conditions, archiving mill records, textile industry history, innovative technical work, and of course the recent project by Julie Froud and colleagues (2017) which we celebrate today.
-It is currently funding projects on nanofibres and another on workers pay and employment.
+Funding in the past has included such things as research on respiratory conditions, archiving mill records, textile industry history and innovative technical work.

-The BGCAWCF’s most recent project is being managed by North West Textiles Network Ltd., offering “innovation” grants to textile industry companies to research new elements to grow their Business.
+The CTRT currently has a project being managed by North West Textiles Network Ltd., offering “innovation” grants to textile industry companies to research new elements to grow their Business.
 The grants will be assessed by industry experts.
 Depending on the quality of the first tranche of applications the scheme may be extended to a second phase.

 Phil Bassett (2000), The University of Birmingham Research Libraries Bulletin (Number ,7, Spring 2000)